xStarbound/xStarbound/doc/lua/world.md

 Sends an asynchronous message to an entity with the specified entity ID or unique ID with the specified message type and arguments and returns an `RpcPromise` which can be used to receive the result of the message when available.
 See the message table for information on entity message handling.
 This function **should not be called in any entity's `init` function**, as the sending entity will not have been fully loaded.

+Sending a message to the unique ID `"server"` sends that message to world server script contexts running on the world the messaging entity is located on.

 See `message.md` for information on message handlers and `RpcPromise` objects.

 ---